dsp81/RL---Adaptive-Tile-Selection/README.md

 High-Resolution Imagery (We made this dataset using Google-Earth) *More details in the files.

 2. Stage 1: Object Detection Feature Extraction
-Use YOLOv8, pretrained on xView dataset, to detect objects in 1000×1000px high-res tiles.
+Uses YOLOv8, pretrained on xView dataset, to detect objects in 1000×1000px high-res tiles.

-Extract 10-dimensional feature vectors (counts of parent object classes like buildings, vehicles, etc.)
+Extracts 10-dimensional feature vectors (counts of parent object classes like buildings, vehicles, etc.)

-Aggregate tile-wise object counts into a village-level feature vector.
+Aggregates the tile-wise object counts into a village-level feature vector.

 These vectors act as input features for downstream poverty prediction.

 3. Stage 2: Adaptive Tile Selection using RL
 The high-resolution image is divided into T tiles, which are further broken down into S sub-tiles.

-A two-step MDP is designed:
+We designed a two steo MDP (Markov Decision Process) :

 Step 1: Policy network takes low-res tile as input and outputs a selection mask over sub-tiles.